History of the Costa Rican legislature: General overview

 During the Spanish monarchy time prior to the Cortes of Cádiz, in which the Spanish Constitution of 1812 was promulgated, the power to create laws resided in the King.
 In 1812 this Constitution is enacted by the Cortes Generales and it establishes that it is up to them to propose and decree laws in conjunction with the Monarch, as well as to interpret and repeal them if necessary.
 It applied to Costa Rica between its decree on March 19, 1812, and the return to the throne of Ferdinand VII of Spain in mid-1814.
-It was again inforced from the first months of 1820 to December 1, 1821.
+It was again enforced from the first months of 1820 to December 1, 1821.
 Some parts of its text was incorporated in the first constitutions of independent Costa Rica.
 One deputy was elected for every 70,000 inhabitants in a Province.
 Costa Rica had as its representative before the Cortes the presbyter Florencio del Castillo.

 At the time of the independence from Spain in 1821, the Interim Fundamental Social Pact of the Province of Costa Rica was enacted, also known as the Pact of Concord, which governed from December 1, 1821, to March 19, 1823.
 It contemplated the annexation to the First Mexican Empire of Agustín de Iturbide.
 In the Pact of Concord, a Provisional Government Junta is established, composed of seven popularly elected members, assuming the authority of the Captaincy General of Guatemala, the political leadership, the provincial deputation and, as a consequence, it could issue and dictate necessary measures to govern.